JudeQuintana/cloud-infra-lab/README.md

 - [problematic characters in random db password](https://github.com/JudeQuintana/cloud-infra-lab/pull/9)

 ## TODO
-- Add SSM to ASG instances to access secrets manager and console login via AWS UI.
-- Switch out `socat` TCP server for a more useful HTTP server with Go, Ruby or Python (maybe).
+- Switch out `socat` TCP server for a more useful HTTP server with Go, Ruby or Python using only the standard library (maybe).

 ## Components
 Application Load Balancer (ALB):